day8/re-frame-template/src/leiningen/new/re_frame/README.md

 See
 [Shadow CLJS User's Guide: Editor Integration](https://shadow-cljs.github.io/docs/UsersGuide.html#_editor_integration).
-Note that `lein watch` runs `shadow-cljs watch` for you, and that this project's running build ids is `app`, `browser-test`, `karma-test`, or the keywords `:app`, `:browser-test`, `:karma-test` in a Clojure context.
+Note that `npm run watch` runs `npx shadow-cljs watch` for you, and that this project's running build ids is `app`, `browser-test`, `karma-test`, or the keywords `:app`, `:browser-test`, `:karma-test` in a Clojure context.

 Alternatively, search the web for info on connecting to a `shadow-cljs` ClojureScript browser REPL